 On the left side of the gun, you have a clear indicator of safe and fire.

 For safe, you see a white colorization inside the pocket of the frame, and when it’s down, it’s ready to fire and you see red colorization inside the pocket, on the frame.

 That is a nice feature because you can easily tell when it’s on safe or when it’s on fire.

 It’s a very smooth safety.

 Keep in mind I’m not a left-handed shooter, but I’ll put it in my left hand just to see how the safety does.

 Yeah, it pretty much functions the exact same on the left-hand side.

-The only thing I’ll say that might be a negative for lefties is, there’s no safe or fire colored indicator on the left side of the gun.
+The only thing I’ll say that might be a negative for lefties is, that there’s no safe or fire-colored indicator on the left side of the gun.
 Not a big deal.